vaadin-miki/developer-tests/task-optimise/README.md

 # Overview

-This repository contains a few tasks to implement during a developer interview task.

-This branch contains code optimisation task.
+This module contains a code optimisation task.

 # TL;DR

-1. Clone this repository and switch to `task-optimise`.
+1. Clone this repository.
-1. Run the tests (`mvn test` or run `OptimisationTest`).
+1. Run the tests (`mvn test` or run `OptimisationTest`) of this module.
 1. Implement missing code so that all the tests pass.
 1. ???
 1. PROFIT.